-Keep your car serviced properly and it will be more likely to pass the MOT, with less chance of breaking down – and it will be worth more when you come to sell.
-Find a car service centre you can trust to keep you safely on the road.
+Keep your car serviced and it will be more likely to pass the MOT, with less chance of breaking down – and it will be worth more when you come to sell.
+Find a car service centre you can trust to keep you safe on the road.

 Cars need to have routine and scheduled maintenance to keep them running and in good condition.
 A car that runs well will save you money, and the stress of an unnecessary breakdown.

 As a guide, the value of the vehicle when new will determine the cost of the service.
 For instance, an Audi R8 costs a lot more to buy than a Ford Focus ST, and likewise, it should require more to get the service.

 Many drivers avoid getting a car service to try and save money.
 Although missing a scheduled service may not cause a problem in the short term, sooner or later something will go wrong with the car.
 It may cost you much more to get repaired than if you had kept to the correct service interval.

 Your car is an asset, and you need to protect the value.
 One day you may want to part exchange it for another vehicle.
 With regular servicing, your car will remain in better condition, and you are likely to receive a better price when you come to sell.

 Before cars became as complex as they are now, the thought of doing your maintenance was quite reasonable.
 However, due to the technical advancement by car manufacturers, routine car servicing is much more involved and best to leave to a professional.